writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Launch your Meetup Page
 -----------------------

-Write the Docs meetups are organized though `Meetup <http://www.meetup.com/>`_.
-Using this service, you'll be able to create events with registration, easily contact people in you group, promote your sponsors, etc. It costs money but the good news is that we can help you: `contact us <mailto:conf@writethedocs.org>`_ when you've launched your Meetup page to be reimburse.
+Write the Docs meetups are organized using `Meetup <http://www.meetup.com/>`_.
+Through Meetup, you can create events, contact Meetup members, promote your sponsors, and more.
+If you need help with Meetup fees, `contact us <mailto:conf@writethedocs.org>`_.
+We may be able to help.

 How to Start your Group?
 ~~~~~~~~~~~~~~~~~~~~~~~~